 I started taking the pill when I was in college, not as a method of birth control, but because it was the only thing that worked to quell the debilitating symptoms –- agonizing cramps, headaches, and severe nausea –- that accompanied my monthly period.

-About 10 years ago, I briefly went off the pill, mostly because it seemed like a good idea to give my body a break and because of some vague concerns about breast cancer.
-The side effects were unpleasant, to say the least.
+About 10 years ago, I briefly went off the pill, mostly because it seemed like a good idea to give my body a break, and because of some vague concerns about breast cancer.
+The returning menstrual pains were more than merely unpleasant.
 A month after stopping the pill, I suffered an episode of such horrible cramps and vomiting that I couldn’t get up off my office floor.
 My boss had to call someone to pick me up and take me home.
 That day pretty much sealed the deal for me: If it meant staying on birth control pills forever, it seemed better than the painful alternative.

-But when I hit 40 a couple of years ago, those nagging second thoughts returned.
+But when I hit 40, those nagging second thoughts returned.
 What were the long-term risks of being on a hormone-derived prescription drug –- and did the benefits (being period- and symptom-free) outweigh the risks?
 I began to do some research.

 The first thing I learned is that the birth control pill is one of the most commonly prescribed drugs for women of childbearing age.
-More than 10 million American women, ages 15 to 44, take some form of oral contraceptive, according to the Guttmacher Institute, an organization that advances sexual and reproductive health worldwide through research, policy analysis and public education.
-The more serious side effects like blood clots are more common in women over 40.
+Nearly 10 million American women, ages 15 to 44, use the pill, according to the Guttmacher Institute, an organization that advances sexual and reproductive health worldwide through research, policy analysis and public education.
+The more serious side effects like blood clots are more common in women over the age of 35.
 Even for women like me who are healthy, don’t smoke, and maintain a healthy weight, the risk of blood clots increases with age.

 Suddenly, Side Effects

 For many years I’d been on Loestrin, a low-estrogen pill that had worked well for me.
 I experienced none of the reported side effects, such as weight gain, moodiness, and breast tenderness and swelling.
-But then, just as I was rethinking my reliance on the pill, Loestrin was discontinued and my prescription was automatically changed to Microgestin, a pill with a similar hormone profile (very low estrogen and high progesterone).
-Suddenly and seemingly out of nowhere, I began to suffer severe bouts of dizziness.
+But then, just as I was rethinking my reliance on the pill, Loestrin was discontinued and my prescription was automatically changed to Microgestin, a pill with similar amounts of estrogen and progestin.
+Suddenly I began to suffer severe bouts of dizziness.
 I quickly realized the dizziness coincided with the change in my prescription, since I was taking no other medications and had no apparent health issues.

 Feeling anxious, I immediately pulled out my phone and Googled Microgestin, reading through the common side effects listed by the manufacturer and scanning online user message boards.
-I quickly learned that dizziness is one of the most common side effects of the drug and that it worsens significantly with the use of alcohol.
+I quickly learned that dizziness can be a side effect of the drug and that it can worsen with the use of alcohol.
 (I’m a wine lover and drink at least a few glasses a week.)
-No doctor had ever told me about the link between alcohol, birth control pills and dizziness; and quite frankly, I was surprised –- and annoyed –- that Google seemed to be a more reliable educational tool than my New York City ob-gyn.
+No doctor had ever told me about the potential link between alcohol, birth control pills and dizziness; and quite frankly, I was surprised –- and annoyed –- that Google seemed to be a more reliable educational tool than my New York City OB-GYN.

 Making an Informed Decision

 Armed with this new information, I decided to dig a little deeper.
-I put in a call to Draion Burch, DO, ob-gyn, president of the National Osteopathic Medical Association, and clinical assistant professor at the University of Pittsburgh School of Medicine, department of obstetrics, gynecology and reproductive sciences.
-(Dr. Burch –- or Dr. Drai, as he’s known to his patients –- is not only a recognized ob-gyn but also an osteopathic physician, a doctor with a more holistic approach to treating patients.
+I put in a call to Draion Burch, DO, OB-GYN clinical assistant professor in the department of obstetrics, gynecology and reproductive sciences at the University of Pittsburgh School of Medicine.
+(Dr. Burch –- or Dr. Drai, as he’s known to his patients –- is not only a recognized OB-GYN but also an osteopathic physician, a doctor with a more holistic approach to treating patients.
 I thought he might be a bit more inclined to reveal any potential long-term prescription side effects than a traditional MD.)

-FAST FACT: 14% of pill users (1.5 million women) take the pill exclusively for non-contraceptive purposes.
-Among this group, the most common reason (31%) was to reduce cramps or menstrual pain.
+FAST FACT: 14% of pill users (1.5 million women) take the pill exclusively for non-contraceptive purposes, and 58% take it in part for reasons other than contraception.
+Among the latter group, the most common reason (31%) was to reduce cramps or menstrual pain.

 Source: Guttmacher Institute